Lawin0129/NFS-World-Offline/README.md

 # About NFS: World
-Need for Speed: World (formerly known as Need for Speed: World Online) is the 15th game in the Need for Speed franchise and was a free-to-play massively multiplayer online-only racing game which was only available on Windows and officially launched on July 27, 2010 then shut down on July 14, 2015.
-The game combined gameplay elements from previous titles in the series such as NFS: Most Wanted 2005 and NFS: Carbon, with MMO features.
-It focused on illegal street racing, car tuning, and police chases, and was set in a map called Tri-City, which was a combination of Rockport and Palmont cities from previous games.
+Need for Speed: World is the 15th game in the Need for Speed franchise and was a free-to-play massively multiplayer online racing game which was only available on Windows and officially launched on July 27, 2010 then shut down on July 14, 2015.
+It was an online-only game that combined gameplay elements from previous titles in the series such as NFS: Most Wanted (2005) and NFS: Carbon.
+It focused on illegal street racing, car tuning, police chases and was set in a map called Tri-Cities which was the connected metropolises of Rockport and Palmont City from previous games.

 You can find out more here: [https://nfs.fandom.com/wiki/Need_for_Speed:_World](https://nfs.fandom.com/wiki/Need_for_Speed:_World)
 # About this program